 Project scheduling is critical to civil engineering and the world of transportation and every civil engineer should know about the benefits of project scheduling.
 Time management is crucial for us to develop a plan.
 Any delay could have undesirable consequences, so it is necessary to prepare this document before starting.
 In this post we talk about the schedules and their characteristics.

-What exactly is a schedule or scheduling?
+What exactly is a Scheduling?

 When applied to transportation or an engineering project, it is a graphical representation of a series of activities .
 These are developed over time and under agreed requirements.
 Different milestones that we have to achieve are shown, the relationship between them, the phases to be completed and both the beginning and the estimated completion of the project.